thjbdvlt/vim-markdown-polyphony/README.md

 (and basic markdown syntax: emphasis, strong, heading, code, definition list, html tags)

-the repository also contains a [pandoc lua filter](https://pandoc.org/lua-filters.html) to remove `,,` comments when exported with pandoc.
+the repository also contains a [pandoc lua filter](https://pandoc.org/lua-filters.html) to remove `,,` comments when exported with pandoc (it works quite badly).

 quotes and parentheses
 ----------------------